wlia-code/WakeMeUp/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  The live link can be found here: https://wlia-code.github.io/WakeMeUp/
+The live link can be found here - https://wlia-code.github.io/WakeMeUp/

 ## Credits